amazingandyyy/car-violation-blockchain-ledger/readme.md

 # car-violation-blockchain-ledger [![Build Status](https://travis-ci.org/amazingandyyy/car-violation-blockchain-ledger.svg?branch=master)](https://travis-ci.org/amazingandyyy/car-violation-blockchain-ledger )

-A Public Blockchain that can tracking car violation history.
+A Public Blockchain that can track car violation history.

 ## Run it on your machine
 ```